MicrosoftDocs/entra-docs/docs/external-id/direct-federation.md

     :::image type="content" source="media/direct-federation/new-saml-wsfed-idp-parse.png" alt-text="Screenshot showing the new SAML or WS-Fed IdP page.":::

 1. Select a method for populating metadata.
-You can **Input metadata manually**, or if you have a file that contains the metadata, you can automatically populate the fields  by selecting **Parse metadata file** and browsing for the file.
+If you have a file that contains the metadata, you can automatically populate the fields by selecting **Parse metadata file** and browsing for the file.
+Or, you can select **Input metadata manually** and enter the following information:
-   - **Issuer URI** - The issuer URI of the partner's IdP.
+   - The SAML **Issuer URI** or the WS-Fed **Entity ID** for the partner's IdP.
-   - **Passive authentication endpoint** - The partner IdP's passive requestor endpoint.
+   - The SAML **Passive authentication endpoint** or the WS-Fed **Passive requestor endpoint** for the partner's IdP.
    - **Certificate** - The signing certificate ID.
    - **Metadata URL** - The location of the IdP's metadata for automatic renewal of the signing certificate.